levoxtrip/PKB/docs/topics/strive.md

 - What are your metrics of you being successful?
 - What is working?
 What is not?
 - What are other people not doing?
 What can I do of that?
+## Systems
+Make processes/systems for things that happen regularly.
+Create flowcharts with steps to execute.

+e.g. you are tired and unmotivated - here is the flowchart what you have to execute.
+I'm tired -> cold shower -> NSDR -> Wim Hof breathing

+Create systems or routines for recurring tasks.
+Automate repetitive processes, delegate when possible, and establish habits that make essential actions easier

+Write down what you need to do on a piece of paper.
+Then, write down every single step you need to take to make it happen.
+Finally, ignore everything except the step you’re working on.

+- how can I build systems for the days where im weak and tired

 ## To-dos
 Attach reason to your task - why is doing this task benefit you?
 Why is it important?